Samangan/juno-docs/smart-contracts/gas.md

 What you need to know about gas as a Juno smart contract developer.

+This is a work in progress, please hack on this and add fixes/clarifications where needed.

 ## What is Gas

 Gas is an abstract unit representing the computational cost of a transaction.